bgoonz/gists-revamp/by-extension/markdown/Jamstack-resources.md

 - [Netlify Forms](https://www.netlify.com/docs/form-handling/) - Built-in form handling on building time by parsing HTML files directly at deploy time.
 - [StaticKit](https://statickit.com/) - Modern forms for static sites, with client libraries for React and HTML.
 - [Arengu](https://www.arengu.com/) - Build signup and login forms with Arengu, enable social login, add 2FA or use passwordless flows to authenticate users with your API or identity provider.
 - [Static Forms](https://www.staticforms.xyz/) - Integrate HTML forms easily without any server side code.
-After user submits the form we’ll send you content of the form to your registered email.
+After user submits the form we'll send you content of the form to your registered email.

 ### [](https://github.com/automata/awesome-jamstack#e-commerce)E-commerce